bashar-saleh/gonanos/README.md

 Nanos is a library written in go. it helps you to build high concurrent choreographed monolithic system.

+checkout this [article](https://medium.com/@welcomebachar/nanos-how-to-build-concurrent-choreographed-monolithic-system-71d31bb13cc2) to know more about Nanos.

 checkout the examples folder to know more.